 Admission to the EALC and HEAL degree programs is extremely competitive.
-In an average year, the Department receives close to one hundred and fifty applications from all over the world, whereas the typical entering PhD cohort consists of no more than ten or eleven students.
+In an average year, the Department receives over one hundred and fifty applications from all over the world, whereas the typical entering PhD cohort consists of no more than ten or eleven students.
 Each admitted student is awarded a generous financial package (see next section).
 In evaluating applications, faculty consider proven academic excellence, the extent of appropriate language training and prior experience in East Asia, letters of recommendation, writing ability, and GRE scores, together with the student’s own statement of purpose and proposed subject of study.
 No student can be admitted unless it is felt there is a faculty member who can provide adequate training and supervision.
 Normally that faculty member will become the student’s main advisor.
 Typically no more than one student can be admitted in any given year to work with a particular faculty member.

 Students considering applying to the program may find it beneficial to establish direct contact with faculty prior to applying.
 Prospective applicants are also welcome to make a visit to Cambridge to see the campus, its resources, and to meet with EALC and other faculty.
 Questions about the application process should be directed either to the Graduate Program Coordinator in EALC (firstname.lastname@example.org), or to the Admissions Office of GSAS.